nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add buy groceries r/cabbage and broccoli d/02-03-2017 t/personal`

 ### 2.3.1	Listing of all task: `list`
-Shows a list of all the tasks in to do list. <br>
+Shows a list of all the tasks in KIT. <br>

 Format: `list`, `l`, `ls`